 Why Should You Care?

-That was an example of a school loved by teachers, parents and students, with great exam results, but which stunned students and staff when they arrived one morning to find the gates locked....closed without warning due to unsuspected poor management.
+That was an example of a school loved by teachers, parents and students, with great exam results, but which stunned students and staff when they arrived one morning to find the gates chained and locked....closed without warning due to unsuspected poor management.

 Although a school may do very well for many years, and its students receive a fine education, only the transparent processes of formalized dispassionate scrutiny can assure parents of the stability and bone-deep quality of an apparently good school.